Duyy0406/ip/docs/README.md

 ### Finding Tasks by Date: `findbydate`

-Find all tasks scheduled for a specific date.
+Find all undone tasks scheduled for a specific date.

 **Format:** `findbydate DATE`